kserz/xdscribe/README.md

 The general `xdscribe` usage is as follows
 ```
-xdscribe contour_file pattern_file stop_predicate inscriber_code [ tries [ direct_magic ] ]
+xdscribe pattern_file contour_file stop_predicate inscriber_code [ tries [ direct_magic ] ]
 ```
-where `contour_file` and `pattern_file` refer to contour and pattern models respectively, provided they are in [Wavefront .OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file) file format.
+where `pattern_file` and `contour_file` refer to pattern and contour models respectively, provided they are in [Wavefront .OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file) file format.
 Note that only triangular facets are supported!
-Look at the `examples` directory for some models to start.
+Look at the `examples` directory for some models to start with.

 `stop_predicate` should be one of the following:
 * `<target_precision>`, for example `1e-3`
 * `v<target_value>`, for example `v0.5`.
 Note that this value should be reachable, otherwise `xdscribe` won't terminate!
 * `s<seconds_to_run>`, for example `s20`.

+Note that in any case the running time is limited to 5 hours!
+If you are ready to wait longer, feel free to modify default duration value in `solver/inscriber.h` file.

 `inscriber_code` refers to a particular method to use.
 There are plenty of them, invoke `xdscribe` with no arguments to see the choices.
-For example, `gfhbr` means graphic algorithm with a flood-fill pattern convex decomposition, halfspaces minkowski sum rasterizer and polytope rasterizer with bbox-enhanced facets rasterization and ray-combined inner region rasterization.
+For example, `gfhbrl` means graphic inverse algorithm with a flood-fill pattern convex decomposition, halfspaces minkowski sum rasterizer, contour rasterizer with bounding box enhanced facets rasterization and ray-combined inner region rasterization, lipschitzian accuracy estimation.

 `tries` specifies the number of algorithm invocations within the single xdscribe run.
 This is useful for more precise time measurement.